5 Ways Transplant Teams Can Get the Most out of...

 July 28 marks World Hepatitis Day.
 This health observance is an important one.
 It’s one of only four disease-specific global awareness days endorsed by the World Health Organization.
-Amber Pharmacy is proud to care for patients with hepatitis and in honor of World Hepatitis Day, below are some facts about the hepatitis C virus (HCV).
+Amber Specialty Pharmacy is proud to care for patients with hepatitis and in honor of World Hepatitis Day, below are some facts about the hepatitis C virus (HCV).

 What is HCV?